catalyst-cloud/catalystcloud-docs/source/compute/resize-instance.rst

   $ openstack server resize confirm $instanceID

-  # We can then confirm our instance has been resized by showing our instance and looking at the flavor ID
+  # We can then confirm that our instance has been resized by 'showing' our instance and looking at the flavor

-  $ openstack server show $instanceID
+  $ openstack server show $instanceID +-----------------------------+----------------------------------------------------------+

-  +-----------------------------+----------------------------------------------------------+
   | Field                       | Value                                                    |
   +-----------------------------+----------------------------------------------------------+